-To permit accurate comparison with national benchmarks and to allow for typical variation in hours worked by employed vets we will normalize many parameters to pro-rata a full-time equivalent employee per year.
+To permit accurate comparison with national benchmarks and to allow for typical variation in hours worked by employed vets we will normalise many parameters to pro-rata a full-time equivalent employee per year.

-To do this; divide the typical hours FTE would work in your business (assuming 38hrs per week and 4 weeks annual leave a year i.e. 48 x 38 = 1824 hours) by the actual hours worked by the individual.
+To do this; divide the typical hours a FTE would work in your business (assuming 38hrs per week and 4 weeks annual leave per year i.e. 48 x 38 = 1824 hours) by the actual hours worked by the individual.
 Then apply this ratio to the parameters you measure, e.g. the raw numbers for a part-timer would be adjusted up, someone doing comparatively long hours each week might be adjusted down.

-Where possible, unless otherwise stated, please measure these parameters over the preceding 12-month Calendar period.
-If the employee has not worked with you for an entire year extrapolate what the resulting hours would be over a 48- week period based on their number of hours worked to date.
+Where possible, unless otherwise stated, please measure these parameters over the preceding 12-month calendar period.
+If the employee has not worked with you for an entire year, you will need to extrapolate what the resulting hours would be over a 48- week period based on their number of hours worked to date.

-If you are getting data from profit Diagnostix, please select the option for FTE calculation based on hours, not opportunities.
+NB – If you are getting data from profit Diagnostix, please select the option for FTE calculation based on hours, not opportunities.

 VET REVENUE BENCHMARKS